 Historic and contemporary

 The pride of Leuven is the impressive Gothic Town Hall, with its ornamental towers and 235 statues, making it one of the most famous town halls in the world.
 The Great Beguinage is a UNESCO world heritage site and an oasis of peace, where the ambience of bygone times shimmers among the cobblestone streets and picturesque houses.
 These are now inhabited by professors and students.
 Peace and quiet also permeate Belgium’s oldest Botanical Garden.
-You will find many historic university-colleges and other buildings, like the former Cloth Hall and the Anatomical Amphitheatre, spread out around the city.
+You will find many historic university-colleges and other buildings, like the former Cloth Hall and the Anatomical Theatre, spread out around the city.
 The University Library with its carillon tower and impressive reading room stores over 1.5 million volumes.
 There are also many monumental churches and no less than four abbeys: Park Abbey, Keizersberg Abbey, Saint Gertrude’s Abbey, and Vlierbeek Abbey.
 For modern architecture head to the museum M Leuven (Stéphane Beel).
 Or to Vaartkom, the old industrial zone near the canal and harbour is undergoing a complete metamorphosis.
 Renovated factory buildings have been converted into shops, restaurants, apartments, and office spaces.

 Compact, cozy, something for everyone